-If, on or before the end of the term of the Series A of 2013 bonds and Series B of 2013 bonds (a) Dauphin County takes all necessary steps to continue legally enforceable waste flow control for an additional ten years with Dauphin County tipping fees not less than the tipping fees in the preceding year (or if Dauphin County legally cannot extend waste flow control), then the Authority will, at the Authority's option: (i) repay the unpaid principal of the Series B of 2013 bonds and retain the SRMC; or (ii) upon Dauphin County repayment of the Series B of 2013 bonds, convey the SRMC to Dauphin County; or (b), if Dauphin County is legally able to extend waste flow control, but fails to do so, then Dauphin County shall repay the unpaid principal of the Series B of 2013 bonds and the Authority shall retain ownership of the SRMC.
+If, on or before the end of the term of the Guaranteed Authority Bond (Dauphin County Guaranty) and formerly known as the Series B of 2013 bonds, (a) Dauphin County takes all necessary steps to continue legally enforceable waste flow control for an additional ten years with Dauphin County tipping fees not less than the tipping fees in the preceding year (or if Dauphin County legally cannot extend waste flow control), then the Authority will, at the Authority's option: (i) repay the unpaid principal of the Series B of 2013 bonds and retain the SRMC; or (ii) upon Dauphin County repayment of the Series B of 2013 bonds, convey the SRMC to Dauphin County; or (b), if Dauphin County is legally able to extend waste flow control, but fails to do so, then Dauphin County shall repay the unpaid principal of the Series B of 2013 bonds and the Authority shall retain ownership of the SRMC.
+During 2023, Series B of 2013 bonds were fully called and refunded with Solid Waste Disposal System Revenue Bond and a Guaranteed Authority Bond (Dauphin County Guaranty), Series of 2023.